Henry Denne: Theological changes

 Afterwards, Denne was appointed to the vicarage of Eltisley, in Cambridgeshire, by the Parliament of England, leaving the pastorate in Coleman Street, and, though opposed both Presbyterians and Prelatists, managed to retain the new office for several years.
 Denne was appointed to preach a lecture at St Ives, however, the committee of Cambridgeshire endeavoured to prevent him.
-On being interrupted while preaching, he left the church, and going into a neighbouring churchyard, continued to preached from under a tree to the large crowd.
+On being interrupted while preaching, he left the church, and going into a neighbouring churchyard, continued to preach from under a tree to the large crowd.

 In the Army

 In June 1646, Denne was apprehended by the magistrates at Spalding, Lincolnshire, for administering a baptism in River Welland, but was released.
 He was, however, persecuted by neighbouring ministers.
 Denne, then, temporarily resigned his living and became a soldier and chaplain to the Parliament's army.
 There, he gained a ‘great reputation’ for zeal and courage.
 At the conclusion of the Civil War, he returned to his ecclesiastical office.
 He went to Canterbury in 1655.